ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/deploy.md

       rook-ceph-osd-2   14d

 8. Install ODF Multicluster Orchestrator to the ACM hub cluster.
-For more information, see section 4.5 at Installing ODF Multicluster Orchestrator on Hub cluster.
+For more information, see section 4.5 at [Installing OpenShift Data Foundation Multicluster Orchestrator operator](https://docs.redhat.com/en/documentation/red_hat_openshift_data_foundation/4.19/html-single/configuring_openshift_data_foundation_disaster_recovery_for_openshift_workloads/index#installing-odf-multicluster-orchestrator_rdr)

    **Note:** Section 4.6 is optional and does not have an impact on this guide.
 For security reasons you must enable and configure SSL across clusters.